Hamiota Schools & Education

 The playground features a formal play ground equipped with several structures for the enjoyment of all youth.

-We will be having a new playground by 2014.
+A new playground was built in 2014.
 Intramurals are also offered as extra-

 Events held on a regular basis at the Elementary are the Birdtail River Fine Arts Festival, Christmas Concert, Winter Carnival, Field Day, as well as a Fall Open House, held early in the school year.
 Principal Jon Zilkey can be reached at 842-